-It was also clear that the Federation Nations simply could not sustain their Citizens on the 10% Wave Energy Quota allocated to them by the Juluka at the Zig Extraction Facilities.
+It was also clear that the Federation Nations simply could not sustain the lives of their Citizens on the 10% Wave Energy Quota allocated to them by the Juluka.

-A grim picture emerged, and Tindo tried to stay composed as he listened to the startling revelations.
+As the grim picture emerged, Tindo tried to stay composed as the startling revelations sunk in .

 Somehow Juju had managed to keep a straight face.